0xdefaceme/whitepaper/README.md

 In this section, we hence discuss the motives at play for (1) why it is seemingly rational for an attacker to target smart contracts, (2) why it is difficult to maintain smart contracts and (3) why the situation leads to a negative-sum game.
-Furthermore, we motivate why there should be an EIP standard and marketplace for consensually exchanging vulnerabilities between attackers and contract operators.
+Furthermore, we motivate why there should be an ERC standard and marketplace for consensually exchanging vulnerabilities between attackers and contract operators.
 To begin with, we elaborate reasons for why it is seemingly rational for an attacker to target smart contracts.